AliAsadi/PowerPreference/README.md

 # Preference Debbuger

-By preference debugger you can show all the preference in all the file in your app simply by calling.
+Using the preference debugger, you can easily see and edit all of your app's preferences data.

 ```java
 PowerPreference.showDebugScreen();